 Master’s in Speech-Language Pathology

-The triad approach in our speech pathology graduate program also includes research opportunities, allowing you to immerse yourself in an area of study and make a true impact on the field of SLP.
-Working closely with faculty, clinical supervisors, professional speech-language pathologists, and allied health professionals, you will emerge from this program with the multifaceted educational and experiential foundation you need for a fulfilling, in-demand career.
+The program also includes research opportunities, allowing students to immerse themselves in an area of special interest.
+Working closely with faculty, clinical supervisors, professional speech-language pathologists, and allied health professionals, students emerge from our program with the multifaceted educational and experiential foundation needed for a career practiced with competence, compassion and clinical creativity.

-This is a summer-start program with continuous enrollment over a two-year period.
+This is a summer-start, 6-semester program with continuous enrollment over a two-year period.
+On-time completion requires Summer I, Fall I, Spring I, Summer II, Fall II, and Spring II.
 Courses are taught at the Monmouth University Graduate Center, located two miles from the main campus.

-The admission deadline for the Summer 2022 cohort is February 1.
+The admission deadline for the Summer cohort is February 1 each year.

 Comprehensive Learning Throughout Program